truenas/documentation/content/TrueCommand/Administration/Logging.md

 ![Logs](/images/TrueCommand/1.3/Logs.png "Logs")

-All system log entries are shown by default.
+TrueCommand shows all system log entries by default.
 To hide specific categories of log entry, make selections in the *Hide* drop down.
-All system logs can be displayed again by clicking *SHOW ALL*.
+You can display all system logs again by clicking *SHOW ALL*.
-Logs can also be filtered by entering strings in the *Filter* field.
+You can also filter logs can also by entering strings in the *Filter* field.

 Click an entry in the log to show detailed information about the event.
 Clicking *DOWNLOAD ALL LOGS* downloads a <file>.json</file> file that contains all system log entries.